-Health Benefits of Organic Sage for You and Your Pets
+Health Benefits of Organic Sage

-Organic sage plant contains a great number of antioxidants and is a very potent antibacterial agent.
+The organic sage plant contains a great number of antioxidants and is a very potent antibacterial agent.
 Therefore, it benefits your health in many ways, especially your immune and digestive systems.
 Sage is rich in nutrients, like all herbs.
 However, as it’s a spice you really can’t eat much of it.
 Therefore, you only get a small nutritional boost by flavoring your meals with organic sage leaves.

-Positive effects of this herb on your body partially come from the volatile oils it contains.
+Positive effects of this herb on your body parts come from the volatile oils it contains.
 This is the reason why organic sage oil is often used in aromatherapy.
 Sage extracts are also rather popular, but enjoying the herb itself is better for you.

 Organic sage leaves are non-toxic for dogs and cats.
 However, they don’t benefit your animal particularly and can cause an allergy or digestive problems.
 Therefore, you shouldn’t season your pet’s dinner with sage.